- How Sleep Works

-All eight Sleep Number mattresses are profiled in the table below:
+All nine Sleep Number mattresses are profiled in the table below:

 Because smart mattresses represent such a significant financial investment for most shoppers, it may be beneficial to take advantage of sleep trials offered by brands that manufacture these beds.

 Here’s how sleep trials work: mattress brands allow purchasers to test out their new model for a fixed number of nights.
 If the customer is not satisfied before the sleep trial ends, then he or she can return and/or exchange the mattress for a full or partial refund.
 Some sleep trials require customers to test out their mattress for a certain length of the sleep trial before they will be eligible to return or exchange it.
 This is known as a ‘mandatory break-in period.’
 Additionally, the customer may be responsible for some extra charges associated with returns or exchanges.

 Warranties can provide extra product security for a smart mattress.
 However, the sleep-tracking technology components of a smart mattress may or may not be covered under the product warranty.

 Another important consideration is nonprorated vs. prorated coverage.
 During nonprorated coverage periods, mattress owners do not need to pay for mattress repairs or replacements if a defect develops (though they may need to cover associated shipping and handling charges).

 During the prorated period, owners pay a fee – usually certain percentage of the original mattress price – for defective mattress replacements.
 Prorated charges typically increase with each year of ownership, which can lead to expensive costs if a defect develops down the road.
 Many warranties are entirely nonprorated – but some are primarily prorated.

 The sleep trial and warranty policies of Eight Sleep, ReST, and Sleep Number are outlined below.